vintasoftware/playbook/development_practices.md

 Security should be considered in every step of the software development process.
 The following list covers the basics and most important practices but this is a whole field of study that you should be aware of and get educated on as you grow in your career.
 - Data from the frontend must never be trusted and should always be checked for permissions and submitted through validations / sanitizations on the backend;
 - Logs should be extensively used and stored in a centralized place;
-- Logs should include auditable user activity data but they should not include Personally Identifiable Information (PII);
+- Logs should include auditable user activity data, but they should not include Personally Identifiable Information (PII);
-- Code sent to the browser must be obfuscated and all comments should stripped out;
+- Code sent to the browser must be obfuscated and all comments should be stripped out;
 - Error messages sent to the frontend must not contain sensitive information about the application (paths, traces, debug messages, software version…);
 - Never commit key/secrets in the code;
 - Never do cryptography yourself.
 Always rely on existing mechanisms, libraries, and tools;